lewishowles/components/src/components/chart/donut-chart/donut-chart.md

 # `donut-chart`

 Create a donut chart from a set of values.
-The chart will automatically determine the percentages for each of the figures based on the total.
+The chart automatically determines proportions based on the total.

-Note that when creating a chart, it is imperative to provide some kind of alternative for those who cannot see the chart.
+A `label` slot is required.
+Use the `description` slot for additional context about the chart's findings.

+## Slots

+### `label`

+A label describing the chart as a whole.
+Required.

+### `description`

+Additional context about the chart's findings.
+Use this to describe trends rather than repeating the label.

 ## Props